vince-p/mdweb/content/home/homepage.md

 <br>

-If you would like to participate, or to find out more, please [visit this link](LINK).
+If you would like to participate, or to find out more, please [enrol below](#enrol).

 <br>